 Two years after going blind, Trevor set off alone to complete the Appalachian Trail (AT).
 Trevor shocked the hiking community by completing the 2,175-mile trek.
 He became the first blind person to solo thru-hike the AT.

 Trevor followed up the AT by solo-hiking The Shenandoah Mountain Range, The Great Smoky Mountains (seven times), Grayson Highlands (many times), and summiting Mount Mitchell and Mount Baden-Powell.
 He also completed five sections of the Colorado Trail.

-Over the next three years, Trevor founded Team Farsight, a group of thru-hike veterans.
-The team tackled the most technically demanding long trails in the country, including California’s John Muir and Tahoe Rim Trails.
+Trevor founded Team Farsight, a group of thru-hike veterans.
+Over the next three years, the team tackled the most rugged and remote long trails in the country, including California’s John Muir and Tahoe Rim Trails.
 Trevor also summited Mount Whitney, the tallest mountain in the contiguous United States.
 Team Farsight’s thru-hike of the 2,654-mile Pacific Crest Trail from Mexico to Canada was the first fully sponsored thru-hike in history.
 This hike launched Trevor’s professional hiking career.

 After a failed attempt of the notoriously difficult Colorado Trail, Trevor reflected on his accomplishments and goals.
 He decided to return to solo hiking and applied for a guide dog.
 In 2012, Trevor received his first guide, Tennille, from Guide Dogs for the Blind.